preraulab/DYNAM-O/DYNAMOApp_README.md

 - The multitaper FFT size is `2^nextpow2(Fs/0.1)`.
 Above **Fs = 102.4 Hz** (a common boundary that 128 / 200 / 256 / 500 / 1000 Hz EDFs all cross), NFFT doubles and the spectrogram typically spills past CPU L3 cache.
 Every downstream stage takes a 2–3× memory-bandwidth hit on top of the doubled FFT cost.
 - Empirically: a 10.5 h × 128 Hz EDF runs in ~22 s resampled to 100 Hz vs ~41 s at native rate (Threadripper Pro, Rust backend).

 Turn the switch **off** only if you specifically need spectral content above 50 Hz (e.g., gamma analysis beyond DYNAM-O's analyzed band).
-The FileManager will warn if a selected channel's native Fs > 102.4 Hz and Resample is disabled.
+The DYNAMOApp will warn if a selected channel's native Fs > 102.4 Hz and Resample is disabled.

 ---